Infinite dimensional oscillatory integrals with polynomial phase and applications to high order heat-type equations: The fundamental solution of high-order heat-type equations

-Let us consider first of all the cases where the phase function $\phi$ has no stationary points on the real line, i.e. if there are no $\xi_0\in \R$ such that $\phi'(\xi_0)=0$.
-This condition is satisfied if $Re (\alpha) \neq 0$ or if $p$ is odd and $\alpha =ic$, with $c\in \R$, $c>0$.
-In all these cases, by an integration by parts argument, we can write:
+If either $\Rea (\alpha) \neq 0$ or $p$ is odd and $\alpha =ic$, with $c\in \R^+$, then the phase function $\phi$ has no stationary points on the real line, i.e. there are no real solutions of the equation $\phi'(\xi)=0$.
+In this cases an integration by parts argument yelds: